A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers: Introduction

-In draping simulations, the classical Cauchy continuum model is efficient and is capable of predicting the overall fabric behavior (see e.g.~\citet{KhiemNCF2018}).
-However, since the Cauchy continuum assumes no bending moment at a material point, it fails to capture deformations governed by in-plane fiber bending.
-An example of these are the localized shear bands \citep{Boisse17} in the bias-extension test.
-In this case, simulations with finite element shell models based on the Cauchy continuum will fail to converge to a finite width of the shear band under mesh refinement.
+It should be noted that most existing shell models, including classical Kirchhoff-Love shell theory, focus on out-of-plane bending, while the in-plane response is still based on the classical Cauchy continuum.
+That is, one assumes that there is no moment (or stress couple) causing in-plane bending at a material point.
+This assumption is usually sufficient when only the overall material behavior is of interest, as e.g.~in the draping simulations of \citet{KhiemNCF2018}.
+However, it fails to capture deformations governed by in-plane fiber bending, which are important for obtaining accurate and convergent numerical results.
+An example of these are the localized shear bands \citep{Ferretti2014,Boisse17} in the bias-extension test.
+In this case, simulations with finite element shell models based on the in-plane Cauchy continuum will fail to converge to a finite width of the shear band under mesh refinement.
 Another example is the asymmetric deformation of woven fabrics with different in-plane fiber bending stiffness for different fiber families \citep{Madeo2016,Barbagallo17}.

 Similar effects of the in-plane bending stiffness can also be found in pantographic structures \citep{dellisola_large_2016,placidi_second_2016,dellisola_advances_2019} and fibrous composites, such as biological tissues \citep{Gasser2006}.
 Thus, a more general model that considers the in-plane bending response is required for fabrics, fibrous composites and pantographic structures.